beryllium-org/OS/README.md

 -> [bill88t](https://github.com/bill88t) - @bill88t#4044
 <br />-> [Marios](https://github.com/mariospapaz) - @mariospapaz#2188
 <br />-> [mdaadoun](https://github.com/mdaadoun) - @mdaadoun#4475

-<h3>Build instructions for Linux / Macos:</h3>

-In order to build & upload a kernel binary different than the one provided to the board, enable developer mode from within ljinux and then from within the "source" folder of the project, run <code>make</code>.
-To update all the board files (commands, kernel, etc.) run <code>make install</code><br />
-The binary will be automatically uploaded to the board and be used upon the next reload/reboot of the device.<br />

 <h2>A complete Ljinux manual can also be found at:</h2>
 https://github.com/bill88t/ljinux/blob/main/Manual.txt<br /><br />